James6xie/fm-orchestrator/docs/VIRTUAL_MODULES.rst

 - ``mse`` - this is an internal identifier used by MBS to know if this is a legacy module build prior to module stream expansion.
 This should always be ``TRUE``.
 - ``koji_tag`` - this defines the Koji tag with the RPMs that are part of this module.
 For base modules this will likely be a tag representing a buildroot.
+If this is a metadata-only module, then this can be left unset.
 - ``virtual_streams`` - the list of streams which groups multiple modules together.
 For more information on this field, see the ``Virtual Streams`` section below.
 - ``disttag_marking`` - if this module is a base module, then MBS will use the stream of the base